nebrius/reduxology/README.md

 Middleware is a large topic for Redux.
 Reduxology supports using existing Redux middleware via the [createApp()](#createappoptions--react-component) function.
 This is useful if you want to pass in off-the-shelf Redux middleware, such as [redux-thunk](https://github.com/reduxjs/redux-thunk) or [redux-saga](https://github.com/redux-saga/redux-saga).

-If you want to write your own middleware, Reduxology offers a simplified interface for addressing what I believe is the most common use case that middleware provides for: API calls.
+If you want to write your own middleware, Reduxology offers a simplified interface for addressing the most common use case that middleware is used for: API calls.
 This interface is called an _action listener_.
-An action listener listens for, well, actions.
+An action listener, well, listens for actions.
 An action listener is virtually indistinguishable from a general JavaScript event listener in practice, and is invoked whenever an action is dispatched.

 For example, if you wanted to make an API call that fetches an item after a user clicks a button that dispatches a `RequestItem` action, you could write something like this: